 It’s highly unlikely that all the rooms of your home have similar wall colors and themes.
 So, why would all the rooms have ceiling fans with only one style?
 Manufacturers have taken care of customers’ aesthetic needs and have created a variety of ceiling fan designs.

 The above mentioned best ceiling fan reviews are based on several common and popular styles.
-The following describes some of the different style options that are available so that you may choose the best option according to your personal aesthetic requirements.
+The following describes some of the different style options that are available so that you may choose according to your aesthetic requirements.

 - Mission Style Ceiling Fans

 Metallic and wooden materials are the basic elements of Mission Style Ceiling Fans.
-These fans consist of a dark metallic motor attached with wooden blades.
-Although1 the name is derived from the Spanish Missions in colonial California settlements, the aesthetics of this style relates to the arts and crafts movement in America.
-So, if your room and its walls are filled with arts and crafts, why take a chance with an ordinary looking ceiling fan?
+These fans consist of a dark metallic motor attached to wooden blades.
+Although the name is derived from the Spanish Missions in colonial California settlements, the aesthetics of this style relates more to the arts and crafts movements of America.
+So, if your room and its walls are filled with arts and crafts, this fan could compliment them well!

 - Rustic Style Ceiling Fans

-For a room, a log cabin, or a place in a lodge where you have a space to display a rustic vibe.
-Your first choice should be a Rustic Style Ceiling Fan.
+For a room, log cabin, or any place in a lodge where you have a space to display a rustic vibe, your first choice should be a Rustic Style Ceiling Fan.
 As the name indicates, the ceiling fans have inspirational design features that can remind anyone of the flora and fauna of the countryside.
 They’re well designed, but possess a complicated rugged look to support the rural room décor.
 You can find a lot of variety in terms of design and creativity.

 - Kid Style Ceiling Fans